evrythng/evrythng-connected-app/README.md

 # EVRYTHNG Sample Web App

-This project is a sample mobile web app that interacts with the [EVRYTHNG API](https://developers.evrythng.com/) as well as the [THNGHUB](https://developers.evrythng.com/docs/thng-hub) local gateway.
+This project is a sample mobile web app that interacts with connected products using the [EVRYTHNG API](https://developers.evrythng.com/) as well as the [THNGHUB](https://developers.evrythng.com/docs/thng-hub) local gateway.
 It was built with Web Components + Polymer + Material Design.

 All requests are done locally if there is an EVRYTHNG THNGHUB in the network and its address is configured correctly in the application.